-Frank’s Hill, an effigy mound site in southern Richland County, will be open to the public on Friday, September 22nd through Sunday, September 24th, for observance of the autumnal equinox.
-3:02 p.m. on September 22nd will mark the end of summer and beginning of fall.
+Frank’s Hill, an effigy mound site in southern Richland County, will be open to the public on Friday, September 21st through Sunday, September 23rd for observance of the autumnal equinox.
 Everyone is invited to gather at Frank’s Hill near Muscoda from Friday through Sunday to view the sunrise or sunset or to visit the site during the day to see the mounds and the grand vista.
 A campfire and sharing of stories hosted by the Three Eagles Foundation will occur following the sunset on Sunday night.
 The event is subject to suitable weather...read more

 The public is invited to Frank’s Hill in southern Richland County to observe the setting sun on the longest of day of the year, the summer solstice.
 The official start of summer will occur at 5:07 a.m. on Thursday, June 21st.
 All are welcome to join the Three Eagles Foundation on the hill to view the first sunset of summer.
 Early risers also may enjoy the glorious sunrises from the site.
 Weather permitting, the Three Eagles Foundation will provide a guided tour and campfire.
 Stargazing will follow the sunset with planets Venus and Saturn...read more